lsst-dm/dmtn-020/index.rst

   describe a few months of developer-time.
 Epics allocated multiple hundreds of story points are likely too broad to be accurately estimated.

-The :ref:`Project Controls Specialist <sec-contacts>` will automatically pull information from JIRA to populate :term:`PMCS` with the plan.
+The :ref:`Project Controls Specialist <sec-contacts>` will :ref:`periodically
+<sec-monthly-cycle>` pull information from JIRA to populate :term:`PMCS` with
+the plan.

 .. note::

+   All epics which have WBS and cycle defined will be loaded into PMCS (and must, therefore, have concrete deliverables and plausible SP estimates).
-   Epics which do not satisfy the above criteria may be defined in JIRA.
+   Epics which do not satisfy these criteria may be defined in JIRA.
 These will not be pulled into PMCS, will not form part of the scheduled plan, and will not earn value.
-However, they may still be useful for organizing other work, sketching plans for future cycles, etc: please feel define them as necessary.
+However, they may still be useful for organizing other work, sketching plans for future cycles, etc: please define them as necessary.

 In order to fully describe the plan to PMCS, epics require information that is